-OD2 OD1 OD0 IN Pin FSI Pin WAKE Pin
+OD3 OD2 OD1 OD0 IN1 Pin IN0 Pin FSI Pin WAKE Pin

 - SOA3 = 1.
-The returned data contains the programmed values in the UOVR register.
-Bit OD1 reflects the state of the undervoltage protection, while bit OD0 reflects the state of the overvoltage protection (refer to [Table 16](#)).
+The returned data contain the programmed values in the UOVR.
+Bit OD1 reflects the state of the undervoltage protection and bit OD0 reflects the state of the overvoltage protection.
+Refer to [Table 16](#).

 Null Data.
-No previous register Read Back command received, so bits OD2, OD1, and OD0 are null, or 000.
+No previous register Read Back command received, so bits OD2:OD0 are null, or 000.